Maughan-Lab/fabrial/item_descriptions/oven_control/increment_temperature.md

-Set the oven's temperature and wait for it to stabilize.
+Increment the oven's temperature and wait for it to stabilize.
 Record the oven's temperature every {{ MEASUREMENT_INTERVAL }} ms.

 # Parameters
-- **Setpoint** - the temperature to set the oven to.
+- **Setpoint Increment** - the amount to increment the setpoint by.

 # Visuals
 The oven's temperature over time is shown graphically.